U.S. Route 31 in Indiana: History

 US 31 was signed into law by the Governor on March 7, 1917, as Main Market Highway 1, and signs were installed on June 1 of that year.
 The name was changed to State Road 1 within a year when Indiana began the state road system.
 By 1924, most of the route was paved, leaving only from Columbus to Franklin and from Peru to Plymouth that was unpaved.
 On October 1, 1926, US 31 was designated along what was SR 1 at the time.

+Reroutes of US 31 have created designations such as the former SR 311, the northern segment of SR 11, both sections of the former SR 431, and the Peru and South Bend business routes.

-In the late 2000s, INDOT began a process of converting US 31 to Interstate Highway standards from South Bend to Indianapolis.
-Three projects were completed in the early 2010s: A new 14 mi freeway bypass of Kokomo in 2013, a new freeway segment from Plymouth to South Bend, which was constructed largely on a new alignment, in 2014, and an upgrade of the road from I-465 in Indianapolis to SR 38 north of Westfield in 2015.
+In 2003, the Indiana Senate unanimously passed a resolution calling for federal funding for a proposal to upgrade US 31 from South Bend to Indianapolis to Interstate Highway standards and designate the route as I-67, with the route possibly continuing northward to Benton Harbor, Michigan, and going northward from there along the existing I-196 to Grand Rapids.
+However, upgrading the highway to Interstate Highway standards was later deemed cost-prohibitive, and the concept was dropped in favor of simply upgrading the route to expressway standards.
+In the meantime, the state expedited the upgrading of three major sections on US 31 between Indianapolis and South Bend using funds received through the 2006 Major Moves deal.
+These three projects were completed in the early 2010s: A new 14 mi freeway bypass of Kokomo in 2013, a new freeway segment from Plymouth to South Bend, which was constructed largely on a new alignment, in 2014, and an upgrade of the road from I-465 in Indianapolis to SR 38 north of Westfield in 2015.
 A portion of the Plymouth–South Bend section was dedicated as the Richard W. Mangus Memorial Highway in honor of the local state representative who supported the freeway's construction.
 The entirety of the former segment of US 31 bypassed by the freeway segment in Kokomo and a portion of the one bypassed between Plymouth and South Bend were designated as SR 931.